MicaW/oystercard/Readme.md

 The user wants to see a log of previous journeys made.
 IRB: os.top_up(5), os.touch_in('station'), os.touch_out(2), os.journey_log

 The user wants to see which zone their station in.
+To do this we need to create a Station